QaisarAbbas2024/Python-for-Absolute-Beginners/README.md

 - `solutions.py` (Solutions)

 ## How to Use This Repository?

 1️⃣ Clone the repo:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/Python-for-Absolute-Beginners.git

-2️⃣ Navigate to a day's folder:
+2️⃣ Navigate to a day's folder: cd Python-For-Beginners/Day-01

-bash
-Copy
-Edit
-cd Python-For-Beginners/Day-01
 3️⃣ Run the Python scripts:

-bash
-Copy
-Edit
 python Day-01.py

 4️⃣ Try the exercises and compare with solutions.

 📩 Stay Connected